The Lazy-Girl Schedule for a Clean House All Week Long

 Tuesday: Bathrooms

-First, let's talk about the key areas that need your attention – the shower, bathtub, toilet, sink, and mirrors.
-These spots attract the most dirt and bacteria, so giving them extra love is crucial.
-Consistent maintenance is the key to preventing grime buildup and making those deep-cleaning sessions much less daunting.
+This is where things get gross fast.
+Shower, sink, toilet, mirrors.
+Do those, and you’re 90% there.
+These spots attract the most dirt and bacteria, so give them extra love.
+Maintenance is key for preventing grime buildup and making deep-cleaning sessions much less work.

-A fantastic hack for tackling hard-to-reach spots like faucets and showerheads is to grab an old toothbrush.
-It sounds a bit out there, but trust me, it's super effective for scrubbing away stubborn grime.
-A mix of vinegar and baking soda is a game-changer for tiles and grout, it works wonders without harsh chemicals.
+For hard-to-reach spots like faucets and showerheads, grab an old toothbrush.
+A mix of vinegar and baking soda is great for tiles and grout.
+It works wonders without harsh chemicals.

 Oh, and let's not overlook your shower curtain or shower door.
 To keep fabric curtains fresh and clean, toss them in the washing machine with a cup of vinegar.
 When it comes to shower doors, a combo of water and white vinegar is a lifesaver for keeping them sparkling without any harsh chemicals.
 A few drops of your favorite essential oil in a DIY room spray can elevate the vibe, and it's a great alternative to synthetic air fresheners.